TomKingsfordUoA/social-reward-function-reference-implementations/README.md

 ## ROS Integration

-A `dockerfile` is provided to provide support for integration with ROS.
+ROS integration is provided and enabled by the `--use_ros` flag.

 A reference stack is provided in `docker-compose.yml`:
 1. Install [docker-compose](https://docs.docker.com/compose/install/) (v2.0+)